-To calculate the impact of the New Rule on state economies and the national economy, FPI worked with the Center on Budget and Policy Priorities to develop two analyses-one for SNAP and another for Medicaid/CHIP-to determine the dollar value of lost federal benefits as a result of the New Rule's chilling effect.
+To calculate the impact of the New Rule on state economies and the national economy, FPI worked with the Center on Budget and Policy Priorities ("CBPP") to develop two analyses-one for SNAP and another for Medicaid/CHIP-to determine the dollar value of lost federal benefits as a result of the New Rule's chilling effect.

-With respect to SNAP, FPI and the Center on Budget and Policy Priorities first quantified the dollar value of the reduction in SNAP benefits by state and then aggregated those figures to estimate the total national dollar value of the reduction.
-Specifically, they began by determining the share of SNAP recipients that are in non-citizen households using data from the United States Department of Agriculture's

-("USDA") "Characteristics of Supplemental Nutrition Assistance Households" for Fiscal Year 2016.
-Next they calculated a total annual expenditure for SNAP using data from the USDA's Food and Nutrition Service.16 FPI and the Center on Budget and Policy Priorities then multiplied the total SNAP expenditure in each state by the share of SNAP recipients in each state who are in non-citizen households to obtain the total amount of spending on SNAP for non-citizen households.
+With respect to SNAP, FPI and the CBPP first quantified the dollar value of the reduction in SNAP benefits by state and then aggregated those figures to estimate the total national dollar value of the reduction.
+Specifically, they began by determining the share of SNAP recipients that are in non-citizen households using data from the United States Department of Agriculture's ("USDA") "Characteristics of Supplemental Nutrition Assistance Households" for Fiscal Year 2016.
+Next, they calculated a total annual expenditure for SNAP using data from the USDA's Food and Nutrition Service.17 FPI and CBPP then multiplied the total SNAP expenditure in each state by the share of SNAP recipients in each state who are in non-citizen households to obtain the total amount of spending on SNAP for non-citizen households.
 FPI then multiplied this total by the predicted 25 percent decline in benefits as a result of the New Rule's chilling effect, which we described above.
 See supra Section I.A.
 That calculation reveals the total estimated benefit dollars lost in each state as a result of the predicted disenrollment in SNAP caused by the New Rule's chilling effect.
 To estimate the total national loss, FPI combined the estimated losses for all fifty states and the District of Columbia.